WASHINGTON, D.C. |

 (Washington, D.C.)
 America’s food and beverage companies have a strong commitment to providing consumers with the innovative products, tools and information they need to achieve and maintain a healthy lifestyle.

-In January, the Grocery Manufacturers Association (GMA) and the Food Marketing Institute (FMI) launched Facts Up Front, a fact-based front of pack nutrition labeling system to help busy consumers – especially parents – make informed decisions when they shop.
+In January, the Consumer Brands Association and the Food Marketing Institute (FMI) launched Facts Up Front, a fact-based front of pack nutrition labeling system to help busy consumers – especially parents – make informed decisions when they shop.

 Facts Up Front was developed through extensive consumer testing that showed consumers want fact-based information on calories, saturated fat, sugar and sodium, and where appropriate, nutrients to encourage.